 Skip to content

-5 Best Paint Finishes for Walls, Kitchens & Bathrooms (2026)
+Best Paint Finish for Walls, Kitchens and Bathrooms: Satin, Matte or Gloss?
+(2026)

-The best paint finish for most interior walls in Melbourne homes is low sheen — it offers the ideal balance of durability, washability, and appearance for living areas, bedrooms, and hallways.
+The best paint finish for most interior walls in Melbourne homes is low sheen, the local equivalent of what overseas guides call satin.
+It offers the ideal balance of durability, washability, and appearance for living areas, bedrooms, and hallways.
 For kitchens and bathrooms, a kitchen/bathroom-specific low sheen or semi-gloss finish provides the moisture resistance and cleaning durability these high-use rooms require.
-Modernize Solutions recommends matching the finish to the room’s function and the condition of the surface, based on over 35 years and 1,000+ residential painting projects across Melbourne.
+The right call comes down to matching the finish to the room’s function and the condition of the surface.

 Key takeaway

-Paint finish, sometimes called sheen level, refers to how much light the dried coating reflects — and it affects durability, washability, and how visible surface imperfections appear once the paint dries.
+Paint finish, sometimes called sheen level, refers to how much light the dried coating reflects, and it affects durability, washability, and how visible surface imperfections appear once the paint dries.
 Matte reflects very little light.
 Low sheen has a soft, subtle reflectivity.
+Satin sits a step above low sheen.
 Semi-gloss is noticeably smoother and shinier.
 Gloss reflects the most light and highlights surface detail the most.

 This matters because sheen affects more than appearance.
 It also affects how easy the surface is to wipe down, how strongly marks show, and how much wall texture or patching becomes visible once the paint dries.